Catalog

 where catalog.schema.tableName specifies the table to be dropped.
 If a default catalog is already used, the catalog can be omitted.

-The following SQL statements can be used when managing catalogs and schemas:
+The following SQL statements can be used when working with catalogs.

 Statement Type Description